FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: von Schott, Schott, Schotte, Schött, Schötte and many more.

-Another 57 words (4 lines of text) are included under the topic Early Schottel Notables in all our PDF Extended History products.
+Another 37 words (3 lines of text) are included under the topic Early Schottel Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: